Victoria’s Secret Model Kelly Gale Flaunts Insane Figure In Sports Bra And Tight Orange Leggings

 “To be honest, my exercise regimen doesn’t change that much leading up to the show,” the model said.
 “Meaning I workout six days per week all year round and usually workout two hours per day, and on top of that I like power walking 15-30km each day.”

-When it gets closer to show time, however, she focuses on three key areas — glutes, abs and her derriere.
+When it gets closer to show time, however, she focuses on three key areas.

 “It’s more important to me to focus on the muscle groups and make sure I really target those areas as best I can, which is through exercises with ankle weights, gliders and resistance bands,” she said.